Stockholm Central Station

 Over the years, the station has undergone numerous renovations and expansions.
 The most significant changes took place between 1925 and 1928 when the large central hall, designed by architect Folke Zettervall, was added.
-In the mid-1950s, the station was integrated with the Stockholm Metro through a new underground passageway and concourse to T-Centralen.
+In the mid-1950s, the station was integrated with the Stockholm Metro through a new underground passageway and concourse to T-Centralen metro station.
 The building has been designated as a heritage site since 1986.
-In 1989 Cityterminalen coach station was opened adjacent to the station.
+In 1989, Cityterminalen coach station was opened adjacent to the station.

-In July 2017, the adjoining Stockholm City Station opened, located beneath T-Centralen.
-It took over all commuter train operations from Stockholm Central, allowing for increased regional and long-distance train services at Central Station.
+In July 2017, the adjoining Stockholm City railway station opened, located beneath T-Centralen metro station.
+It took over all commuter rail operations from Stockholm Central, allowing for increased regional and long-distance train services at Central Station.

-The station complex has over 200,000 visitors daily, of which about 25,000 with Arlanda Express and 40,000 with other trains.
+The station complex has over 200,000 visitors daily, of which about 25,000 are with Arlanda Express and 40,000 with other trains.